 The Management Case Competition:

-- Has two divisions – Open and Undergraduate
+- Has three divisions – Open, Undergraduate, and Associate

 - Is open to all Accredited Collegiate Institutions

 - Provides the opportunity to compete with other students nationwide

 - Provides feedback to the competing teams

 - Provides certificates of participation to all team members

 - Gives recognition in SAM Advanced Management Journal to the winning teams and universities

 The case competition is much like doing a capstone presentation in a Business Policy course.
 The students are to analyze the case to determine strategic vision and present a recommendation on the actions the company should take to improve, sustain, turn around, or correct its performance.
 The analysis should include the highlights of a strategic plan for the next three to five years.
 The teams are assessed on their realistic recognition of the problem(s), their assessment of alternatives, their recommendations for action, and their ability to respond to the Judges’ questions.

 Dress Code: Business attire for Case Competition, Reception, Lunch, and Banquet.
 Business casual attire for other sessions.